marcoroganovic/rooter.js/README.md

 ### Sample usage

-Here we will create new instance of router by calling `rooter` function and as argument we will pass id of root element in which all views are going to be rendered.
+Here we will create new instance of router by calling `rooter` function which can accept optional argument that is `id` of root DOM element in which all views are goint to be rendered.
+If element is passed smooth transition will be applied on route change.
-Also on view change will be applied transition which timing you can control by using `setTransitionTime` method (value should be in milliseconds).

 ```javascript
 var router = rooter("app");
 ```

-After instantiation we can add routes by calling `when` function on provided object.
-It looks like this.
+After instantiation we can add routes by calling `when` method on provided object.
+It looks like this, also it support chaining.

 ```javascript
 router.when("/", function() {